-While Queretaro is well known as a hub of aerospace manufacturing, mainly through establishing the Bombardier facility there and that company's support to the Aeronautical University of Queretaro.
-However, Sonora has quickly grown its reputation for aerospace manufacturing.
+While Queretaro is well known as a hub of aerospace manufacturing, mainly through the establishment of the Bombardier facility there and that company's support to the Aeronautical University of Queretaro, however, Sonora has quickly grown its reputation for aerospace manufacturing.
 Today, the state is the second-largest aerospace cluster in the country.

 Sonora has been an automotive hub for decades but has since become known for aerospace turbine production.
 While some of this expertise grew out of the strength of the region's automotive manufacturing infrastructure, the aerospace specialty also owes its roots to Sonora's shared border with Arizona, the fourth largest aerospace cluster in the U.S. This megaregion has created tremendous synergy and opportunity across the two states.

 There are now 69 aerospace companies established in Sonora, which together employ more than 20,000 people.
-However, much of this production is centered in two key locations.
+However, much of this production is centered in two key locations, Guaymas and Hermosillo.

 Aircraft supply chain in Guaymas

-From the Roca Fuerte manufacturing community, Boeing suppliers Ducommun Aerostructures, Inc. assembles and paints spoilers, and BAE Systems manufactures avionics solutions.
+From the Roca Fuerte Manufacturing Community, Boeing and Airbus suppliers Ducommun Aerostructures, Inc. assembles and paints spoilers, and BAE Systems manufactures avionics solutions.
 Arizona-based Walbar Engine Components produces turbine engine components for nearly all of the top engine OEMs.
-It's a demonstration of the wide breadth of services that can be found in Guaymas.
+This demonstrates the wide breadth of services that can be found in Guaymas.